RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 ---
-Title: Administering CRDBs
+Title: Active-Active Geo-Distributed Redis (CRDB)
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
+aliases: /rs/administering/intercluster-replication/crdbs/
 ---
-Conflict Free Replicated Databases (CRDBs) provide a simple and effective way to replicate your data between one or more Redis Enterprise Software (RS) clusters.

-Common uses for CRDBs include disaster recovery, geographically redundant applications, and keeping data closer to your user's locations.
-MMR is always multi-directional amongst clusters configured in the CRDB.
-For unidirectional replication, see the [ReplicaOf]({{< relref "/rs/administering/intercluster-replication/replica-of.md" >}}) capabilities in Redis Enterprise Software.
+In Redis Enterprise, active-active geo-distribution is based on CRDT technology.
+The Redis Enterprise implementation of CRDT is called Conflict-Free Replicated Database (CRDB).
+With CRDBs, applications can read and write to the same data set from different geographical locations seamlessly and with latency less than 1 ms.

+CRDBs also provide disaster recovery, geographically redundant applications, and accelerated data access for geographically distributed users.

 Note: CRDBs do not replicate the entire database, only the data.
 Any database configurations, Lua scripts, etc. are outside the scope of